paavkar/HY-FullStack-NotesApp/README.md

 # HY-FullStack-NotesApp
- This is a notes app done by following the courses teachings
+ This is a notes app done by following the courses teachings.
+The app can be found at: https://salty-hamlet-47285.herokuapp.com/